Parks Victoria Board

 Member since 2020

-Vijaya Vaidyanath is inaugural Chief Executive of Homes Melbourne, established in 2021 by the City of Melbourne to deliver housing access and provide affordable houses for key workers.
-Prior to this, Vijaya was CEO of the City of Yarra from 2012 to January 2022.
+Vijaya Vaidyanath was the inaugural Chief Executive of Homes Melbourne between 2022-23, and prior to this CEO of the City of Yarra from 2012-22.
 Vijaya is a highly experienced board and advisory group member across public, private, not-for-profit organisations, universities and international banks.
-She is currently a Board Member with Procurement Australasia, a Director/Trustee with Vision Super and Zoos Victoria (including Chair of the Werribee Zoo Expansion Steering Committee).
+She is currently a Board Member with Procurement Australasia and Ambulance Victoria, a Director/Trustee with Vision Super, and an Associate with LGex (Local Government Experts).

-Vijaya is also Chair of Parks Victoria’s Audit, Risk and Compliance Committee and a member of Parks Victoria’s Park Planning, Commercial and Engagement Committee and Remuneration Committee.
+Vijaya is also Chair of Parks Victoria’s Audit, Risk and Compliance Committee and a member of three further Board Committees of Aboriginal Partnerships; Park Planning, Commercial and Engagement; and Remuneration.

 Parks Victoria Board reports